 What are Google Posts?

 Google posts can be used to promote your services and offers in Google.
 They appear in your Google My Business listing and last for 7 days.
 It is important that you are making at least 1 post a week.
 This will make it easier for potential customers engage with your business.
-In the example below, we have posted an explainer video and a link for people to book a web-demonstration of our customer reviews platform.
+In the example below, we have a post about a blog we’ve uploaded and a link for people to click to read that blog.
 You can post about anything you like!

 Local SEO Advantages with Google My Business